apolloraines/LoreTokens/live_use/NOVA_COMPLETE_EXPLANATION.md

 ## 4. Nova’s Model Ensemble and How She Sees the Market

 Nova doesn’t rely on a single “black box” model.
 She runs an **ensemble of specialized advisors**, each with a clearly defined role.
+Nova has been running an internal council of specialized AI advisors since long before “multi-agent debate” became a buzzword.
 At a high level (without exposing any model weights or code), you can think of them in a few broad categories:

 - **Short-Term Behavior Models**
   These watch the market on very small timeframes, looking for: